-- Advantages of Neutral Grounding Resistor (NGR)
+Explain the Function & Testing of a Neutral Grounding Resistor (NGR)

-- Disadvantages of Neutral Grounding Resistor (NGR)
+Neutral Grounding Resistor (NGR) Function

 A Neutral Grounding Resistor (NGR) is a resistor that is installed between a system’s neutral point (such as a transformer, generator, or motor) and the ground.
 Its main function is to reduce the current flowing through the neutral line when a ground fault occurs.